SteeltoeOSS/Documentation/README.md

 ## Installing DocFX

+> [!NOTE]
-> Please note: This project currently expects DocFX version 2.59.2 to be available.
+> This project currently expects DocFX version 2.59.2 to be available.

 ### Install with Chocolatey

 If you are using Windows, this is the easiest method.
-Run this command: `choco install docfx -y --version 2.59.2`
+Run this command from an elevated shell: `choco install docfx -y --version 2.59.2`

 ### Download from DocFX

+> [!IMPORTANT]
->If running on Linux or OS X, you will need to [install Mono](https://www.mono-project.com/docs/getting-started/install/) and use `mono` to execute the DocFX binary.
+> If running on Linux or OS X, you will need to [install Mono](https://www.mono-project.com/docs/getting-started/install/) and use `mono` to execute the DocFX binary.

 - Download DocFX [distribution](https://github.com/dotnet/docfx/releases/v2.59.2).
 - Unzip to directory of your choosing and add that directory to your `PATH`.